FrediWa/Ramverk-Projekt-1/README.md

-we are on the develop branch\n yes
+we are on the develop branch
+newline didn't work fuck
+yes